About.

 I was visiting a friend in New York in April of 2018 and found a museum in Brooklyn with a very disturbing collection of taxidermied animals.

-I took these photographs in one of the rooms there and the phrase “Trash Lamb” was born.
+I took these photographs in one of the rooms while I was there and the phrase “Trash Lamb” popped into my head.

-I really liked the sound of “Trash Lamb” and at the time I thought maybe I’d use the name for an art piece sometime.
-I stored it away in the back pocket of my brain to use for another day.
+I really liked the sound of “Trash Lamb” and at the time I thought maybe I’d use the name for an art piece someday.

 Press.